KellinGitHubSchaap/Portfolio-Code-Snippets/WastelandBrumBrumCodeSnippets.md

 # Wasteland Brum Brum Code Snippet(s)

-## Code snippet(s) of the car controller.
-I learned via the tutorial that you can make an object behave like a car if a Sphere Collider is used.
+## I learned via a tutorial about this topic that you can make an object behave like a car if you apply a Sphere Collider and let this interact with the world.
 For the rotating on steep inclines, the car uses a single raycast to detect how steep the object is and changes the pitch of the car based on that value.

  **CarControllerScript.cs**